 - How serious is WM, and how will it affect my life?

-- What are my short-term and long-term prognosis?
+- What are my short-term and long-term prognoses?

 - Do I need treatment right away?